C-D-Lewis/pin-checker/README.md

-# pin-viewer
+# pin-checker

-Java app to validate and view Pebble timeline pins.
+Java app to validate Pebble timeline pins.

 ## Usage

 Built it, then

 ```
 java -jar pinviewer.jar some_json_file.json